kevinbluer/bluer-notes-jekyll/quotes.md

 - "There's no way not to suffer.
 But you try all kinds of ways to keep from drowning in it."
 James Baldwin
 - "What's the good of living if you don't try a few things?"
 Charles M. Schulz
 - "You are imperfect, permanently and inevitably flawed.
 And you are beautiful."
 Amy Bloom
+- "Once you bring life into the world, you must protect it.
+We protect it by changing the world", Elie Wiesel